ibexa/documentation-user/docs/content_management/block_reference.md

 ## Video block

 Integrates a video into the Page with standard playback controls.
-Enhance content variety and captivate audiences with seamless video viewing.
+Helps enhance content variety and captivate audiences with seamless video viewing.
 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.